Eoin O'Duffy: Irish Republican Army and Sinn Féin

 He became director of the army in 1921.
 In May 1921 he was returned as a Sinn Féin TD for the Monaghan constituency to the Second Dáil.
 He was re-elected at the 1922 general election.

-In March 1921, he was made commander of the IRA's 2nd Northern Division.
-Following the Truce with the British in July 1921, he was sent to Belfast.
-After the rioting known as Belfast's Bloody Sunday, he was given the task of liaising with the British to try to maintain the Truce and defend Catholic areas against attack.
-During this time he gained the nickname "Give 'em the lead" after delivering a belligerent speech in South Armagh threatening that if unionists "decided they were against Ireland and against their fellow countrymen" the IRA would "have to use the lead against them".
-He was Director of Organisation in Ulster and Chief Liaison officer for Ulster at the time the treaty was signed.

 In January 1922 he became IRA Chief of Staff, replacing Richard Mulcahy.
-O'Duffy was the youngest general in Europe until Francisco Franco was promoted to that rank.
+O'Duffy was the youngest general in Europe until Spanish general Francisco Franco was promoted to that rank.

 Civil War General and Garda Síochána

 In 1921 he supported the Anglo-Irish Treaty, being pessimistic about the IRA's chances should the war resume and seeing the treaty as a stepping stone to a republic.
 Frank Aiken, a future military and political opponent, stated that from the signing of the treaty to the attack on the Four Courts in June 1922, O'Duffy did Herculean work for the pro-treaty cause.
 Further, Aiken felt that without those endeavours, aided by Mulcahy and Eoin MacNeill, the Civil War would not have taken place.

 On 14 January, Dan Hogan was arrested in Derry by the B Specials.
 In response, O'Duffy proposed the kidnapping of a hundred prominent Orangemen in Fermanagh and Tyrone to Collins.
 The raid was executed on 7 February.
 On 22 April, O'Duffy accused Liam Lynch's 1st Southern Division of retaining arms intended for the Northern IRA.
 Lynch in turn blamed O'Duffy for the arms not reaching the north.

 He served as a general in the National Army and was given control of the South-Western Command.
 In the ensuing Irish Civil War he was one of the architects behind the Free State's strategy of seaborne landings in Republican-held areas.
 He took Limerick for the Free State in July 1922, before being held up in the Battle of Killmallock south of the city.
-The enmities of the civil war era were to stay with O'Duffy throughout his political career.
+The enmities of the Civil War era were to stay with O'Duffy throughout his political career.